 There may be times when you need to restore a backup of an earlier version of your database.
 If you are using an external database, such as MS SQL, MySQL, or Oracle, please consult your DB documentation.
-If you are using the embedded Derby Database, please follow the instructions below.
+If you are using a Derby Database, please follow the instructions below.

 In order to restore the Derby database from a backup, please do the following:

 Before you begin, please note the Derby Database backup folder.
-This folder is specified in SysAid under Preferences --> Integration --> Backup.
+This folder is specified in SysAid under Settings --> Integration --> Backup.

 By default, attachments in SysAid are stored in the database.
 If you store very large attachments in SysAid, you may find that the database size grows very quickly, and that backups take a long time.
 For this reason, you may want to store attachments in the file system instead.
 Please note that if you use this option, you will need to back up the attachments seperately.